 forwarding parcels abroad

-The Royal Mail weight limit for international parcels is 2Kg, ( or 5Kg if it contains only printed matter such as books, magazines, documents or letters etc. ) Any parcels heavier than this must be shipped by private courier, or be broken down into smaller packages; see below.
+The Royal Mail weight limit for international parcels is 2Kg, ( or 5Kg if it contains only printed matter such as books, magazines, documents or consolidated letters. ) Any parcels heavier than this must be shipped by private courier, or be broken down into smaller packages.

-If your parcel meets the criteria we'll email you for permission to carry out the work.
+If your parcel meets these criteria we'll email you for permission to carry out the work.

 oversized or overweight parcels